kanh3/CS1XA3/Project02/README.md

-#This project contains 2 parts:
+# This project contains 2 parts:
 1. A CV Webpage
 2. A Simple Web App

-##About The CV Webpage:
+## About The CV Webpage:
-What:
+- What:
     - An **ugly-colorful** personal webpage.
     - Contains a navigation bar, a header, content, and a footer.
 	- Nav bar
 	- Header
-	- Contnet
+	- Content
 	    - Left column
 	            - Basic infomation
 		    - Skills